 Our Science – VB Website

-Vaccine Branch Mission: Cancer and HIV are both chronic diseases that suppress and evade the immune system.
+Cancer and HIV are both chronic diseases that suppress and evade the immune system.
 By combining expertise in both cancer and retroviral vaccines, the Vaccine Branch aims to promote cross-fertilization of ideas and progress in both areas in a unique way that is not duplicated elsewhere.
 The Branch conducts a program of clinical and laboratory research designed to 1) elucidate basic mechanisms of immune response and molecular virology, and 2) apply these to the design and development of vaccines and immunotherapy for the prevention and treatment of cancer and AIDS, as well as viruses that cause cancer.
-In particular, the Branch carries out studies on 1) the mechanisms of T lymphocyte activation and regulation, 2) cancer immunosurveillance, 3) mucosal immunity, 4) retroviral molecular biology and pathogenesis (including transcriptional and posttranscriptional regulation of retroviruses involved in causing cancer or AIDS), 5) regulation of cellular gene expression, and 6) immune responses to retroviruses, and 7) strategies for rational vaccine design, and utilizes these findings to design novel vaccines for cancer, HIV and cancer- and AIDS-associated viruses.
+In particular, the Branch carries out studies on 1) the mechanisms of T lymphocyte activation and regulation, 2) cancer immunosurveillance, 3) mucosal immunity, 4) retroviral molecular biology and pathogenesis (including transcriptional and post-transcriptional regulation of retroviruses involved in causing cancer or AIDS), 5) regulation of cellular gene expression, 6) immune responses to retroviruses, and 7) strategies for rational vaccine design.
+The Branch utilizes these findings to design novel vaccines for cancer, HIV and cancer- and AIDS-associated viruses.
 The Branch also carries out clinical trials of vaccines for treatment of patients with some of these diseases.

-Molecular Immunogenetics & Vaccine Research Section (Berzofsky lab) studies the immunology of antigen-specific T cell activation and regulation, and translation to strategies for design of vaccines for HIV, cancer, and viruses that cause cancer, studied in animals and clinical trials.
+Molecular Immunogenetics and Vaccine Research Section (Berzofsky lab) studies the immunology of antigen-specific T cell activation and regulation, and translation to strategies for design of vaccines for HIV, cancer, and viruses that cause cancer, studied in animals and clinical trials.
 Approaches include use of synergistic combinations of cytokines and TLR ligands in vaccines, approaches to increase CTL avidity, analysis of a new NKT cell immunoregulatory axis and regulatory circuit that inhibits tumor immunity and vaccine-induced immune responses against cancer and its interactions with other regulatory mechanisms and blockade of these to improve vaccine efficacy, strategies to induce mucosal immunity and mechanisms of mucosal trafficking and homing, epitope enhancement by sequence modification, and development of new cancer vaccines as well as AIDS vaccine strategies.
 Several basic discoveries are currently being translated into clinical trials.

-Immune Biology of Retroviral Infection Section (Robert-Guroff Lab) studies design and development of HIV vaccines based on priming with replication-competent Ad vectors and boosting with envelope proteins.
-The replicating Ad4 vaccine platform has now advanced to human clinical trials, but continued studies in NHP allow in depth probing and dissection of vaccine-elicited immune responses.
+Immune Biology of Retroviral Infection Section (Robert-Guroff lab) studies design and development of HIV vaccines based on priming with replication-competent Ad vectors and boosting with envelope proteins.
+The replicating Ad4 vaccine platform has now advanced to human clinical trials, but continued studies in NHP allow in-depth probing and dissection of vaccine-elicited immune responses.
 The section focuses on immune correlates of protection, especially among humoral and mucosal functional immune responses.
 Investigation of memory B cell and plasma cell development is a priority.
-Studies of effector cells that mediate antibody responses are on-going, as well as studies of other innate immune cells, including γδ T cells and NKT cells, and their roles in protective efficacy.
+Studies of effector cells that mediate antibody responses are ongoing, as well as studies of other innate immune cells, including γδ T cells and NKT cells, and their roles in protective efficacy.

-This page was last updated on 8/1/2013.
+This page was last updated on 7/9/2014.